trevrosen/gzr/README.md

 ## Usage
 `gzr help` shows you what you need to know for CLI usage

-`gzr web` stands up the web interface
+`gzr web` stands up the web interface - See [Gozer Web Docs](https://github.com/bypasslane/gzr/blob/master/gozer-web/README.md)

 ## Development